hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/Cryptography/Elliptic-Curve-Cryptography.md

 - [[#ECDH|ECDH]]
 ## Content
 ---
-*Elliptic Curve Cryptography (ECC)* uses elliptic curves over finite fields (i.e., galois fields) to define useful cryptographic operations, such as digital signature generation and verification (i.e., *ECDSA*) and key exchange (i.e., *ECDH*).
+*Elliptic Curve Cryptography (ECC)* uses elliptic curves over finite fields (i.e., galois fields) to define useful cryptographic operations, such as digital signature generation and verification (i.e., *ECDSA*) and secure key exchange (i.e., *ECDH*).

-A field is a set on which addition and multiplication, among other operations, are defined and satisfy the *field axioms*, including *associativity*, *commutativity*, and *additive* and *multiplicative* identities.
+A field is a set on which addition and multiplication, among other operations, are defined and satisfy the *field axioms*, including *associativity*, *commutativity*, and *additive* and *multiplicative identities*.
 For example, the set of all real numbers, $\mathbb{R}$, is an infinite field.
 A finite field, $GF(q)$, is a field, with a finite set of $q$ elements.

 An elliptic curve defined over $GF(q)$, has all mathematical operations, coefficients and values defined within $GF(q)$.
 ### Domain Parameters